 1. The Payday Lenders Rule

 This rule was finalized in 2017 after five years of research, discussion, and public comment.
 The rule states that payday lenders must consider whether lendees have the ability to pay back their loans, an action that would reduce predatory lending.
 Kraninger has proposed a delay in the compliance date of the rule and to repeal the rule altogether.
+In June 2019, Kraninger succeeded in delaying the rule's compliance date until November 2020.

 2. The Debt Collection Rule

 This rule is quite long (538 typed pages, Jun notes), but a main concern of Jun and AFR is that the rule allows violations of consumer privacy by allowing debt collectors to leave confusing messages via text, email, and direct message on social media without recipients’ consent.
-This makes debt collection even more intrusive than typical phone calls and may cost money to lendees (for example if you have a prepaid plan where you have to pay per text).
-Jun is a lawyer and it has still taken her weeks to parse through the complicated language.
+This makes debt collection even more intrusive than typical phone calls and may cost money to lendees (for example, if you have a prepaid plan where you have to pay per text).
+Jun is a lawyer and it has even taken her weeks to parse through the complicated language.

 3. The Home Mortgage Disclosure Act

 This act is used to collect data on mortgages, which helps identify patterns that might be useful for holding banks accountable for bad practices, including discriminatory practices.
-The CFPB is raising the threshold for reporting, meaning that more financial institutions will be exempt from reporting data, which means less will be collected overall, and patterns will be harder to identify.
+The CFPB is raising the threshold for reporting, meaning that more financial institutions will be exempt from reporting data, which means less will be collected overall and patterns will be harder to identify.

 “The Consumer Financial Protection Bureau has its mission in its name.
 And there are a lot of questions of whether it’s actually pursuing that mission, versus protecting lenders and financial institutions,” says Jun.
 “When the CFPB is doing its job, we see bad behavior is curtailed and people are protected.
 The question is, is that happening now?”